Cataracts: True or False

 What kinds of lens will be used to replace the cataract?

 The technology in lens implant replacement designs over the past decade is unsurpassed in both safety and options.
 These new generation of lenses offer correction for distance, intermediate, and near vision.
-Dr. Marshburn will discuss with you which lens implant would best suit your particular vision needs and condition.
-Lens implants are now available to restore focusing, correct astigmatism, and allow a “multifocal’ lens option.
-Dr. Marshburn uses these new technology implants in fifty percent of his patients.
+Our doctors will discuss with you which lens implant would best suit your particular vision needs and condition.
+Lens implants are now available to restore focusing, correct astigmatism, and allow a “multifocal" lens option.

 Here is a brief description of these state-of-the-art lenses.
-Dr. Marshburn will discuss with you if you are a candidate for one of these lenses:
+Dr. Marshburn & Dr. Chhadva will discuss with you if you are a candidate for one of these lenses:

-- AcrySof Toric: This lens implant can correct for most levels of astigmatism.
+- Toric Lens: This lens implant can correct most levels of astigmatism.
 Patients for whom this lens is indicated have a 97% likelihood of not needing glasses for distance correction.

-- AcrySof ReSTOR: This lens has the highest level of glasses independence because it reliably allows for both near and distant vision.
-Eighty percent of patients with this lens in both eyes do not wear glasses for any purpose.
+- Multifocal or Extended Depth of Focus Lens: This lens has the highest level of glasses independence because it reliably allows for both near and distant vision.
+Majority of patients with this lens in both eyes do not wear glasses for any purpose.

 What can I expect from the surgical experience?

 Once you have decided to have your cataract removed, our office will schedule an appointment for the procedure at your convenience.
-Dr. Marshburn performs cataract surgery at a state-of-the-art outpatient facility near his office.
+Our doctors perform cataract surgery at a state-of-the-art outpatient facility near the office.

-On the day of the procedure, anesthetic eye drops will be used prior to surgery to eliminate any discomfort.
+On the day of the procedure, anesthetic eye drops will be used prior to surgery to eliminate any discomfort, and an IV will be placed to administer additional relaxing medication.
 The procedure itself lasts approximately ten minutes, and you will return home the same day, free to engage in normal activities the next day.

-You will visit our office the day following surgery so Dr. Marshburn can examine your eye and check your vision.
+You will visit our office the day following surgery so our doctors can examine your eye and check your vision.

 After cataract surgery, what can I expect?

-Following their cataract removal, Dr. Marshburn’s patients experience clearer vision, more vivid colors and renewed enjoyment of everyday activities such as reading, driving, working and hobbies.
+Following their cataract removal, our patients experience clearer vision, more vivid colors and renewed enjoyment of everyday activities such as reading, driving, working, and hobbies.

 Cataract surgery is a highly successful procedure.
 Of the 2 million individuals who undergo cataract surgery every year in the United States, 95% experience a markedly significant improvement in vision.